swgriffith/azure-guides/aca-egress-lockdown/README.md

 ### Create the Firewall and Route Table

 Now lets create the Azure Firewall and the rules required for ACA Egress.
+After the firewall is created we need to create the route table that will ensure internet traffic is sent to the firewall and attach that route table to the ACA subnet.

 ```bash
 # Create Azure Firewall Public IP